koriandrei/markdown-cv/index.md

 Working on a new multiplayer cooperative Game as a Service (GaaS) title for PlayStation in a custom C++ ECS-oriented engine as a member of the Gameplay Tech team and a resident rollback expert.

-* Improved engine rollback functionality to maintain responsive multiplayer gameplay
+* Improving engine rollback functionality to maintain responsive multiplayer gameplay
-* Owned multiple features, used by gameplay programmers and designers in focused strike teams
 * Empowered gameplay engineers to ensure their code is deterministic, alowing for high-quality multiplayer experience
+* Tweaked network packets to reduce size and improve correctness

 **Improbable** - **Senior Unreal Engineer**, London, United Kingdom<br>2020 - 2022